 - 31% of respondents who combined finances after marriage admitted to lying to their spouse about finances

-Since money is more likely to cause fights within a relationship (more than chores, kids, sex, and in-laws), it’s better to lay everything out on the table before entertaining the idea of marriage to make sure your partner is right for you.
+Since money is more likely to cause fights within a relationship (more than chores, kids, sex, and in-laws), it’s better to lay everything out on the table before you get engaged to make sure your partner is right for you.

 Money isn’t a romantic conversational topic, but it will become an inevitable part of your daily lives together until they day you die, so don’t be afraid to crunch numbers and discuss finances with your partner.43% of couples didn’t know their spouse's credit score prior to getting married.Click To Tweet